Buying real estate in London?

 How much do houses with land cost in London as of 2026?

-In London, a "house with land" usually means a property with a garden larger than 15 meters deep, genuine side access or space to extend, or a driveway for off-street parking, which is a premium feature in the city where parking is notoriously difficult.
+In London, a "house with land" usually means a property with a garden larger than about 15 meters deep or a noticeable side plot, since even having a driveway is considered a genuine luxury in most London boroughs, especially inside Zone 3.

 Where are houses cheapest and most expensive in London as of 2026?